 What funds are available for attending conferences and presenting papers?

 We have a limited research fund for doctoral students, to which you can apply for help with attendance at conferences and fieldwork expenses.
-Students are also encouraged to investigate all sources of funding available, these would include your college and external organizations in addition to the Blavatnik School.
+Students are also encouraged to investigate all sources of funding available, these would include your college and external organizations in addition to the Blavatnik School of Government.

 Can I support my studies or continue with paid employment?